ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

     - It affects the **precession timescale (χ)** through long-term resonances
 - In short: _IF_ you _declare C_, that choice *constrains what kind of star your system can have*.
 	- See *Sidebar Module – Stars, Planetary Orbits, and Habitable Zones* for details
-- *Note that the masses of other planemos in the system have no effect in this equation!*
+- *Note that the masses of other planemons in the system have no effect in this equation!*

 **Obliquity (Axial tilt) ($\varepsilon_x$)**
 - $\varepsilon_x$ ∈ ⟨0° ∧ 5°⟩ — Negligible seasonal variation